Have a well crafted workspace you'd like to share with the Terra community? Here's what you need to know to feature your workspace!

 For instructions on how to turn on the "requester pays" option on an external GCS bucket, see the Google documentation.

-- Don't grant broad access to images in Google Container Registry or Artifact Registry (go ahead and use it internally and grant access to trusted users).
-Out-of-region workspace users who download Docker images from these registries will generate data egress charges for the owner of the Docker image (see this Cromwell github issue for context).
+- Don't grant broad access to images in Google Container Registry or Artifact Registry.
+It's fine to share these images with trusted users, but out-of-region workspace users who download Docker images from these registries will generate data egress charges for the owner of the Docker image (see this Cromwell github issue for context).

-- Alternatively, use a different Docker registry for public access to your images and update your public WDL workflows to use this registry.
+- Instead, use a different Docker registry for public access to your images and update your public WDL workflows to use this registry.

 To learn more, please see Docker Image Publishers Tips or Configure GCR/Artifact Registry to prevent egress charges for details.